Harrison Hill - writer

 The Oracle’s Daughter - by Harrison Hill

-The Rise and Fall of An American Cult
+The Oracle’s Daughter: The Rise and Fall of an American Cult

 On a cool fall night in 1999, twenty-six-year-old Sarah Green crept out of her house, retrieved a backpack from its hiding place, and ran for her life.
-She was escaping not just the Aggressive Christianity Missions Training Corps, a paramilitary religious cult operating in the New Mexico desert, but also the punishments and cruelty of the cult’s leader—her mother, Deborah.
+She was escaping not only the Aggressive Christianity Missions Training Corps, a paramilitary religious cult based in the New Mexico desert, but also the cruelty of the cult’s leader: her mother.

-In The Oracle’s Daughter, Harrison Hill traces the fascinating beginnings and violent end of ACMTC, from its early days as an outgrowth of the hippie movement, through the conspiracy-theorist 1990s and into the present day.
-This is the story of three women—Deborah, the group’s founder and self-proclaimed oracle; Maura, one of its first members; and Sarah, Deborah’s daughter—bound together by a punitive, baroque set of radical beliefs and practices, including exorcism, kidnapping, prohibitions against the “abominations” of popular music and psychoanalysis, and the horrific mistreatment of those who fell out of the leaders’ favor.
+In The Oracle’s Daughter, Harrison Hill traces the fascinating beginning and violent end of ACMTC, from its early days as an outgrowth of the 1960s counterculture, through its descent into conspiracy-fueled abuse, to the explosive trial that would lead to its downfall.
+This is the story of three women—Deborah, the group’s founder and self-proclaimed oracle; Maura, one of her earliest followers; and Sarah, Deborah’s daughter—bound together by a punitive, baroque set of radical beliefs and practices that included exorcism, kidnapping, and the horrific mistreatment of those who fell out of the leaders’ favor.
+As dramatic as it is deeply researched, The Oracle’s Daughter also traces the long, strange history of American religious life, illuminating the porous boundary between the fringe and the mainstream—showing how much more vulnerable we are to extremism than we might like to believe.

 –Leslie Jamison, New York Times–bestselling author of Splinters and The Empathy Exams